This information applies to England and Wales.

 If you do not get reasonable adjustments, this could be discrimination.

 Make a written complaint as soon as you can.
-Tell them that you feel you've been discriminated against and why.
+Tell them that you feel you have been discriminated against and why.
 This gives them the chance to review their actions and resolve the issue with you quickly.

 Provide as much information about the incident as possible.
 For example:

-Who you contact will depend on what it's about.
+Who you contact will depend on what it is about.

 You should get a response to your written complaint.
 If you think the decision is discrimination, you should complain to the DWP.